Last updated on December 4th, 2020 -

 It applies to any B2C or B2B merchants selling goods into the UK on orders under £135.

-However, on B2B orders where the business customer has their own VAT tax ID and provides a valid VAT registration number to the seller, the VAT will be accounted for by the customer using a reverse charge.
+However, on B2B orders where the business customer has their own VAT number and provides their own valid VAT number to the seller, the VAT will be accounted for by the customer using a reverse charge.

 Do I charge VAT to UK customers after Brexit?

-If I sell through an online marketplace, am I responsible for registering with a tax ID and remitting VAT to HRMC?
+If I sell through an online marketplace, am I responsible for registering for a VAT number and remitting VAT to HMRC?

 No, if you sell through an online marketplace (OMP) where they are involved in facilitating the sale of the items you sell into the UK, the OMP will be responsible for collecting and accounting for the VAT.
 You are only responsible if you sell items directly to the UK consumer.